 - I would have loved one of those little neck pillows with me in the water!

-- You can pretty much forget the GoPro and selfie stick, the salty water will cake itself over the lense before you can get a snap out.
+- You can pretty much forget the GoPro and selfie stick; the salty water will cake itself over the lens before you can get a snap out.

 - As funny as it is to laugh at each other and talk, it’s best to keep your mouth shut!!!
 In fact, keep your whole head out of the water.